nupurvyas905/Student-management-system/README.md

 A full-stack Student Management System built using Spring Boot (REST API) and React (Vite) with JWT authentication, role-based access, and pagination.

-This project follows industry-standard architecture and is suitable for college submission, interviews, and deployment.

 ## Features
 ### 🔐 Authentication & Security